CHEM E 485 Process Design I

 - Annuity - a series of uniform cash transactions taken place at the end of each year for some consecutive years

-- Discount factor - conversion factor converting present, future, and annuity values as a function of $i$ and $n$
+- Discount factor - conversion factor converting present, future, and annuity values as a function of and

 Inflation